 "How Great Thou Art"

-What’s even better than Presley as a country-leaning son of Mississippi?
-The fruits of Presley’s formative years spent singing in Deep South churches.
-The title track of his best-known gospel release exemplifies Presley’s gospel roots and how those old hymns can really accentuate a great vocalists’ talents.
+The title track of Presley's best-known gospel release exemplifies his gospel roots and how those old hymns can really accentuate a great vocalists' talents.

-Presley’s final hit topped the country charts less than a year before his death.
-An album of the same name featured a cover of “She Thinks I Still Care.”
-Both songs serve as suitable ending points of a true country boy’s musical career.
+This one topped the country charts less than a year before Presley's death.
+An RCA album of the same name featured a cover of "She Thinks I Still Care."
+Both songs serve as suitable ending points of a true country boy's musical career.

-Presley’s cover selection remained impeccable throughout his career, with future recordings including “Oh Danny Boy,” “Bridge Over Troubled Waters” and the John Hartford-penned hit “Gentle on My Mind.”
+Presley's cover selection remained impeccable throughout his career, with future recordings including "Oh Danny Boy," "Bridge Over Troubled Waters," Always on My Mind" and the John Hartford-penned hit "Gentle on My Mind."

 This Presley classic emotes as much unrequited love and requited lust as any Conway Twitty or Charlie Rich standard.
-Presley’s final hit of the ’60s bridged the gap between the star of G.I.
-Blues and other films and the post-Comeback Special, Vegas performing entertainer that was the stuff of an impersonator’s dreams.
-Plus, it’s low-key the best Elvis song of them all.
+Presley's final hit of the '60s bridged the gap between the star of G.I.
+Blues and other films and the Vegas-performing entertainer that was the stuff of an impersonator's dreams.
+Plus, it's low-key the best Elvis song of them all.

-This 1968 deep cut is an even better example of Presley turning more ears onto Jerry Reed’s guitar arrangements and quirky lyrics.
-Reed would’ve surely found fame regardless, but it helped him and “In the Ghetto” writer Mac Davis to have a composition introduced to the world as an Elvis song.
+This 1968 deep cut is an even better example of Presley turning more ears onto Jerry Reed's guitar arrangements and quirky lyrics.
+Reed would've surely found fame regardless, but it helped him and "In the Ghetto" and "A Little Less Conversation" writer Mac Davis to have compositions introduced to the world as Elvis songs.